Managing high blood pressure with chronic kidney disease stages 1-4

 Medications for high blood pressure

-You may be prescribed medications to help you reach your target blood pressure.
-The most common classes of blood pressure medications include:
+You may be prescribed medications to help reach your target blood pressure.
+Common classes of blood pressure medications include:

 • Angiotensin-converting enzyme (ACE) inhibitors or angiotensin II receptor blockers (ARBs)